 Clear or close the scripting environment

 The scripting environment is closed by clicking the close button or browsing to a different page within Insights.
-The script will not be saved once the scripting environment is closed.
-It is best practice to export your script before closing the scripting environment.

 If you need to switch between the Insights page and the scripting environment, it is best practice to minimize the environment using the minimize button rather than closing it, so you will not lose your scripts.